 Cooper’s research interests cover spatial data infrastructures, crime mapping and analysis, volunteered geographical information, classification, addresses, metadata, standards development, policy development and ethics.

-Muswema’s area of interest lies in waste research, including waste management planning, job creation for small-to-medium enterprises within the waste sector, food waste and waste characterisation projects.
+Aubrey Muswema’s research interests include the circular economy, regenerative business, waste management planning, job creation for small to medium enterprises within the waste sector, food waste and waste characterisation projects.